-Presidents and Executive Directors

-Shoshana S. Cardin, Chairman

-Malcolm Hoenlein, Executive Director

-Pending the upcoming meeting of the Budget Committee, an invoice for your agency's annual dues is enclosed.
+To: Presidents and Executive Directors From: Shoshana S. Cardin, Chairman Malcolm Hoenlein, Executive Director invoice for your agency's annual dues is enclosed.
 The Conference is experiencing severe financial pressures and can not continue to function properly or to serve agencies whose accounts are not current.